Ivan Kaufman Discusses Historical Strength of Multifamily During Recessions in NYSE Interview

 Kaufman replied that Arbor has a variety of businesses.
 It earns income on interest and is also an operating company.
 It’s one of the largest government agency lenders in the country.
-Arbor’s servicing revenue is derived from an approximately $25 billion portfolio, producing consistent, reliable and recurring income for many years.
+Arbor’s servicing revenue is derived from an over $25 billion portfolio, producing consistent, reliable and recurring income for many years.

 The corporation also receives gain on sales, has a thriving origination business, and earns interest from escrow balances.
 After experiencing multiple cycles, Arbor strategically focused its lending on multifamily and single-family rental (SFR) assets.

 Kaufman pointed out that multifamily historically has shown resilience, even with the Great Recession, especially compared to other sectors.
 “It bounced back much more quickly, and the values continued to climb post-financial crisis,” he commented.